apereo/cas/docs/cas-server-documentation/installation/LDAP-Service-Management.md

 # LDAP Service Registry

-Service registry implementation which stores the services in a LDAP Directory and attemps to *map* service records to LDAP entrues in order to configure settings for retrieval, search and persistence of service definitions.
+Service registry implementation which stores the services in a LDAP Directory and attempts to *map* service records to LDAP entrues in order to configure settings for retrieval, search and persistence of service definitions.
 By default, entries are assigned the `objectclass` that is `casRegisteredService` attribute and are looked up by the `uid` attribute.

 Support is enabled by adding the following module into the overlay: